Spatially Covariant Image Registration with Text Prompts: Conclusion

 \textbf{ Appendix Summary}

 In this supplementary material, we offer further insights into the textSCF model as well as other baseline models.
 Appendix \ref{sec:impl_details} offers expanded descriptions and implementation specifics of these comparative models.
-Appendix \ref{sec:univ_app} showcases textSCF's universal applicability across different architectures, including both ConvNets and vision transformers.
-Appendix \ref{sec:effects_seg} investigates how the accuracy of external segmentation impacts registration outcomes.
 Lastly, Appendix \ref{sec:diff_reg} elaborates on diffeomorphic registration, covering definitions of diffeomorphisms, differentiable diffeomorphic integration layers, and the diffeomorphism quality metric SDlogJ.